datalad-handbook/book/docs/index.rst

 .. todo::
-   Link to the datalad website, the datalad docs, datalad github somewhere at the end of this page.
+   Link to the DataLad website, the DataLad docs, DataLad github somewhere at the end of this page.